PIZZA, PIZZA! This wine is perfect to grab for an Italian night whether it be pizza or something like Margaux’s mushroom and sun-dried tomato pasta.

 Tuscany, within Central Italy, lies on the western side of the country.
 Tuscany is famous for its rolling hills, the popular region of Chianti and the black grape variety, Sangiovese.
 Sangiovese wines here usually produce high levels of acidity and tannin with aromas of red cherry, plum, and died herbs.
 Sangiovese does so well throughout Tuscany as it needs a warm climate to ripen fully.
 Designated regions to keep an eye out for are Chianti DOCG, Chianti Classico DOCG, Brunello di Montalcino DOCG, Vino Nobile di Montepulciano DOCG.
 Additionally, Bolgheri DOC, for bold reds from the coast of Central Italy.

-Organic farming practices, native yeast fermentation, woman-winemaker and only 1700 cases produced annually.
+Biodynamic farming practices, hand-harvested, native yeast fermentation, unfined/unfiltered, vegan-friendly, and only 75 cases produced.

 Chianti Classico is our go-to wine for pizza, pasta, and all things red sauce—and this Riserva expression from San Giorgi a Lapi checks all of our boxes.
 Savory, acid-forward, and loaded with layers of complex flavors, this bottle promises to elevate any Italian-inspired supper at home.
 Be sure to serve slightly chilled!

 Sustainable farming practices, fermented in stainless steel, and aged for 24 months in a combination of large, old oak barrels and smaller, new barriques.

 Extremely limited availability!
 Emidio Pepe has a cult following for his non-conventional winemaking techniques that have made the estate and their wines legendary.
 Better yet – we’ve aged the wine for you.
 Experts say this wine will peak from 2018-2030, aka now!

 Organic farming practices, hand-harvested, native yeast fermentation, no fining/filtering, and no added sulfites.